aring87/Encoded-Command-Analyzer/README.md

 The tool is designed to help security analysts and detection engineers triage suspicious commands, identify signs of PowerShell abuse, detect common obfuscation patterns, map findings to MITRE ATT&CK techniques, and produce analyst-friendly output for investigations.

-This project started as a simple Base64 decoder and has been expanded into a lightweight encoded command analysis tool with CLI support, GUI support, batch file analysis, chained decoding, suspicious keyword detection, risk scoring, MITRE ATT&CK mapping, and JSON/CSV exports.
+This project started as a simple Base64 decoder and has expanded into a lightweight encoded command analysis tool with CLI support, GUI support, batch file analysis, chained decoding, compressed Base64 support, suspicious keyword detection, risk scoring, MITRE ATT&CK mapping, and analyst-ready exports.

 ---

 ## Current Version

-**Version 14**
+**Version 16**

 ### Current Capabilities